making a Planning Objection

 • Historic features: This land is of historic and ecological importance and the LPS59 site as a whole should be returned to green belt

-Impact on drainage
+Impact on the local area

 • Traffic management: The proposed access to the Bellway site is poor and Cumber Lane and Moor Lane – already congested and poorly maintained roads – cannot cope with increased traffic volume.
-There are too many houses on this development to be served by a single point of access – Cheshire East policies state 100+ dwellings require two access points

 • Highways: Cumber Lane and Moor Lane are not major roads and are not wide enough to cope with increased traffic, either from construction or more residents